 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Architect Specialist

 - Initial Design and Naval Architecture Supervisor

-There were about 8,200 jobs for Marine Architect in 2016 (in the United States).
+In 2016, there was an estimated number of 8,200 jobs in the United States for Marine Architect.
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Marine Architect by 2026.
 Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.